 "The C.R.
 Ecker Band releases another wonderful Country single, "I Just Wanna Meet Girls."
 This song is the second single from their album, "Bushwacked (Bewildered, Beat-up Bad and Broke)," and has a delightful classic Country sound.
 The instruments are dynamically balanced as they keep a bouncy rhythm to this enchanting melody.
 The lyrics, and you would expect this from reading the title, are fun and quite witty as they are a tribute to the ups and downs of being a teenage boy meeting girls.
 The vocals are charming and capture the free spirited feeling this song has to offer.
 This band proves they can have fun with music in a creative, toe tapping Country style.
 If you like Hank Williams or Buck Owens then you will really enjoy the fantastic single, "I Just Wanna Meet Girls."
 Radio Indie (Nov 01, 2011)

 "The C.R.
-Ecker Band launches an album this week with a lead song band leader and composer Charles Ecker calls "An Anthem for American Angst."
-The album, "Bushwacked (Bewildered, Beat-Up Bad and Broke)" features eleven country songs in a variety of styles.
-"The title song is kind of like 'Brother, Can You Spare a Dime?' in the 30s," says Ecker.
+Ecker Band launches what lead song band leader and composer Charles Ecker calls "an Anthem for American Angst."
+"Bushwacked (Bewildered, Beat-Up Bad and Broke)" is kind of like 'Brother, Can You Spare a Dime?' in the 30s," says Ecker.
 "It speaks for millions now experiencing the malaise of our economy, 'sung simple and straight-forward, matter-of-fact, certainly not cute and with a shot of hope.'"
 Top 40 Charts.com (Aug 02, 2011)

 "We present three of C.R.
 Ecker's stirring love songs and his legacy song lamenting the economic troubles of our time herald this 2012 Winter-Spring Music Submit playlist, in line with his band's slogan - 'Music Made in America and Heard 'Round the World.' " Rupert Radio Mix FM, U.K., May, 2012)